 6 Innovative Storage Solutions

-for a Dorm Room, Bed-sit or Studio
+for a Dorm Room, Bed-sit

 Dorm rooms are notoriously small, and often are shared by more than one student.
 Using innovative storage techniques can help keep a room in order.
 There are many storage techniques you can use to take advantage of even the smallest corners and spaces within any room.
 The secret is to utilize every inch of space possible.